 We have already established that a mother cannot lose custody of her child for not having a job.
 That being said, here are five top reasons a mother can lose custody of her child…

-Additionally, the court looks down on verbal abuse.
-If you scream and/or threaten your child in a way that makes them fearful, the court will take it extremely seriously.
+Moreover, the court takes a strong stance against verbal abuse.
+If you are shouting and/or menacing your child in such way that they feel fearful, the court will adjudicate it with utmost seriousness.

 Can the Father of My Child Get Custody if He Makes More Money Than I Do?